H4NM/WhoYouCalling/README.md

 - Bugg:
   - Fix output stating packets filtered being less than actual available packets.
 Very confusing.
 - Possibly add wireshark filter per domain name as their resolved IP addresses can be converted
+- Add privileged execution option to spawn the process as administrator